Daij-Djan/DDUtils/README.md

 ######ui-related:
 <ul>
+<li><b>AutoshrinkWithWordWrap [ios + demo]</b> - Two categories (on String and UILabel) that correctly autoshrink multi-line text that contains a long word like 'Congratulations' which is shrunk but not split in between.
+The Multi-Line label honours the Word-Wrap property.</li>

 <li><b>HTMLHelpers [ios + demo]</b> - three categories that add setHTMLText methods to Buttons, Labels and TextViews</li>

 <li>RingsView [ios + demo]</b> - a UIView subclass that draws customizable, colored, pulsating rings around any given UIView!
 The view remains interactable.</li>